icpmoles/pyxback/content/post/staticman.md

 ## How to manage comments

 Comments are saved in folders based on the various blog posts.
 You can delete or edit theme in the `/data/comments/` folder of your Hugo config.
-Unfortunatelly you need the `placeholder` folder to avoid breaking the website.
+Unfortunately you need the `placeholder` folder to avoid breaking the website.

 [^linux]: Yes, you can use your PC if you have the software already installed if you like, but this is more easy for a general pourpose tutorial 😊.